Home > overview analytical services > SEM // Asbestos analysis

 In accordance with

-• Regulation (EC) No 148/2009 of the European Parliament and of the Council of 30 November 2009 on the protection of workers from the risks related to exposure to asbestos at work
+• DIRECTIVE 2009/148/EC OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 30 November 2009 on the protection of workers from the risks related to exposure to asbestos at work

-workplace measurements in accordance with the German Statutory Accident Insurance
+workplace measurements must be carried out in accordance with

-• DGVU information 213-546, previously BGI 505-46, ZH1/120.46 respectively: Air monitoring methods for the separate determination of the concentration of respirable inorganic fibres in working places – SEM method
+• DGUV Information 213–546 (formerly BGI 505–46 or ZH1/120.46): Analytical methods for the separate determination of the concentrations of respirable inorganic fibres in work areas – scanning electron microscopy method.

 Emission measurements according to guideline VDI 3861

-• Guideline VDI 3861, part 2 “Stationary source emissions: Measurement of inorganic fibrous particles in exhaust gas – Scanning electron microscopy method”.
+Determination of low number concentrations of inorganic fibrous particles in flowing, dry dust-gas mixtures, e.g., in chimneys, pipelines and sewers in accordance with guideline VDI 3861, Part 2 “Stationary source emissions: Measurement of inorganic fibrous particles in exhaust gas – Scanning electron microscopy method”.

 Asbestos in liquids